LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 Refactor your web app to use the new JS features we're learing this week:

 - Modules
 - Arrow functions.
-You don't need to change all the functions into arrow functions.
-Just the event handler assignments and "one liner" functions or methods.
+You don't need to change all the functions into arrow functions, just the ones that are suitable for conversion.
 - Default parameters
 - Destructuring assignment
-- The spread operator
+- <s>The spread operator</s>
+  (There aren't any good places to sue this.)
-- Templete strings (template literals)
+- Template strings (template literals)

 Apply each of these new JS features where they are appropriate&mdash;meaning where they will simplify your code.